wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 is.
 You may question the appearance, but not the fact.
 What is at the root of the fact?

-**M:**&ensp;The ‘I am’ is at the root of all appearance and the permanent link in the succession of events that we call life; but I am beyond the ‘I am’.
+**M:**&ensp;The “I Am” is at the root of all appearance and the permanent link in the succession of events that we call life; but I am beyond the “I Am”.

 **Q:**&ensp;I have found that the realised people usually describe their state in terms borrowed from their religion.
 You happen to be a Hindu, so you talk